 - When the milk is nearly boiling, temper it with the yolks.

 - Return the mixture to the stove and cook over medium-low heat.
-Whisk continuously as the cream starts to thicken.
-Occasionally stop whisking to check if it’s boiling.
-The pastry cream is done when it starts to boil, and the bubbles pop in the same place.
+Whisk continuously for about 5 minutes as the cream thickens.

 - Remove from the heat, and stir in butter and vanilla until homogeneous.

 - Pour pastry cream into a casserole dish or sheet pan.
 Immediately cover with plastic wrap (with the wrap touching the cream) and allow to cool on the counter or if it’s a particularly warm day, in the refrigerator.

 - Store in an air tight container for up to a week.